 Talk to me about: Your ideas, unmet needs and challenges and how I can provide support through each stage of the innovation pathway.

 Julie Marsh, head of communications

 Julie has worked in a number of NHS communications roles over the last 23 years, at regional, local and national levels.
 Prior to working in the NHS, she worked in communications in the criminal justice and local authority sectors.

 Julie’s experience includes strategic communications, marketing communications, integrated campaign development, media relations, stakeholder engagement, corporate communications and crisis management.

-Most recently, Julie led communications for the Integrated Covid Hub North East, working closely with partner communications leads and the NHS vaccination programme.
+Julie led communications for the launch of the day treatment centre at the Freeman Hospital.
+She also led communications for the Integrated Covid Hub North East, working closely with partner communications leads and the NHS vaccination programme.

 Audrey has experience of working within both the private and public sector.
 She has worked in a range of communications and engagement roles for the NHS including primary and secondary care organisations across the region for the last 16 years.

 Prior to joining the NHS, Audrey was a health reporter and video journalist for newspapers and online news platforms in the north of England.
 She went onto work for Newcastle based public relations and marketing agencies delivering consumer and business to business campaigns for SMEs, the third sector and national and global companies.

 In her commercial team role Audrey delivers media relations, digital communications, stakeholder engagement and marketing for the commercial enterprise team and the hospital’s services including Novopath, the North East Innovation Lab, the day treatment centre and the HR careers service.